 sourdough overnight chocolate chip cookie Pinterest pin

-2 Replies to “How to Make Sourdough Overnight Chocolate Chip Cookies”
+2 Replies to “How to Make Brown Butter Sourdough Chocolate Chip Cookies”

 1. I have not made these inviting cookies yet BUT I want to thank you for the beautiful instructions for making browned butter!
 It makes such a difference, and I had trouble getting mine to a perfect state.
 My mistake, too, was just using the clarified butter part, not all of it.
 I also did not know about adding the extra T to replace what evaporated.
 NOW I am ready to bake!!
 Thank you !!